Last updated: 05/05/2026

 Data collection on our website

-Your personal data is collected on the one hand when you explicitly provide it to us, and on the other hand, data, particularly technical data, is automatically collected when you visit our website.
-Some of this data is collected to ensure the proper functioning of our website.
-Other data may be used for analytical purposes.
-However, you can generally use our website without having to provide any personal information.
+Personal data about you is collected, on the one hand, when you explicitly provide it to us.
+On the other hand, data, especially technical data, is automatically collected when you visit our website.
+Some of this data is collected to ensure the flawless functioning of our website.
+Other data can be used for analysis purposes.
+However, you can generally use our website without having to provide personal information.

 Technologies on our website